wavesplatform/waves-lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

     Java HotSpot(TM) 64-Bit Server VM (build 25.201-b09, mixed mode)
     ```

-2. Download the [latest version](https://github.com/wavesplatform/Waves/releases) of `waves-all-<version number>.jar` to any folder.<br>
-    For instance, `/opt/waves`.
-3. Download the [sample](https://github.com/wavesplatform/Waves/blob/master/node/waves-sample.conf) configuration file in the same directory.<br>
-4. Launch the terminal, move to the folder, and open the configuration file in the editor:<br>
+2. Create folders to store the blockchain copy and a configuration file.<br>

     ```
+    sudo mkdir -p /opt/waves-node/{data,conf}
+    sudo chown -R $(whoami) /opt/waves-node/
+    ```
+    This command will create 2 folders (data, conf) within `/opt/waves-node` directory.<br>
+    After this, we give access to the current user logged in the system to writing and reading in the folders.<br>

+3. Download the [latest version](https://github.com/wavesplatform/Waves/releases) of `waves-all-<version number>.jar` to the folder `/opt/waves`.
+4. Download the [sample](https://github.com/wavesplatform/Waves/blob/master/node/waves-sample.conf) configuration file to `/opt/waves/conf`.<br>
+5. Launch the terminal, move to the folder, and open the configuration file in the editor:<br>
+   ```
-   cd /opt/waves
+   cd /opt/waves/conf
    sudo nano waves-sample.conf
    ```
-5. Study the minimum parameters.<br>
+6. Study the minimum parameters.<br>
     It will be necessary to edit the configuration file to run a node.<br>
     The file contains multiple parameters related to the wallet, blockchain, rest-api, etc.<br>
     Within this lesson, we don't have a goal to configure them all, as we have the lesson [Node Configurations]() dedicated to it.<br>